Cousins Properties Incorporated (NYSE:CUZ) Shares Purchased by Fmr LLC

-Fmr LLC increased its position in shares of Cousins Properties Incorporated (NYSE:CUZ) by 15.3% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 1,867,042 shares of the real estate investment trust’s stock after acquiring an additional 248,355 shares during the period.
-Fmr LLC owned about 1.26% of Cousins Properties worth $68,670,000 at the end of the most recent quarter.
+Fmr LLC lifted its position in Cousins Properties Incorporated (NYSE:CUZ) by 15.3% in the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 1,867,042 shares of the real estate investment trust’s stock after purchasing an additional 248,355 shares during the quarter.
+Fmr LLC owned approximately 1.26% of Cousins Properties worth $68,670,000 at the end of the most recent quarter.

-A number of other hedge funds and other institutional investors also recently modified their holdings of the business.
-Zurcher Kantonalbank Zurich Cantonalbank increased its holdings in Cousins Properties by 0.6% during the 2nd quarter.
-Zurcher Kantonalbank Zurich Cantonalbank now owns 59,572 shares of the real estate investment trust’s stock worth $2,191,000 after purchasing an additional 363 shares during the period.
-WINTON GROUP Ltd increased its holdings in Cousins Properties by 2.5% during the 2nd quarter.
-WINTON GROUP Ltd now owns 16,480 shares of the real estate investment trust’s stock worth $606,000 after purchasing an additional 406 shares during the period.
-Stephens Inc. AR increased its holdings in Cousins Properties by 1.8% during the 2nd quarter.
-Stephens Inc. AR now owns 23,270 shares of the real estate investment trust’s stock worth $856,000 after purchasing an additional 418 shares during the period.
-Nomura Asset Management Co.
-Ltd. increased its holdings in Cousins Properties by 0.4% during the 1st quarter.
-Nomura Asset Management Co.
-Ltd. now owns 123,486 shares of the real estate investment trust’s stock worth $4,365,000 after purchasing an additional 450 shares during the period.
-Finally, First Mercantile Trust Co. increased its holdings in Cousins Properties by 15.5% during the 1st quarter.
-First Mercantile Trust Co. now owns 4,553 shares of the real estate investment trust’s stock worth $161,000 after purchasing an additional 610 shares during the period.
-Institutional investors own 94.54% of the company’s stock.
+Other hedge funds and other institutional investors have also recently made changes to their positions in the company.
+Zimmer Partners LP acquired a new stake in shares of Cousins Properties in the 1st quarter valued at about $46,839,000.
+Principal Financial Group Inc. lifted its position in Cousins Properties by 1.8% during the 1st quarter.
+Principal Financial Group Inc. now owns 10,073,658 shares of the real estate investment trust’s stock worth $356,103,000 after acquiring an additional 176,751 shares during the period.
+CORDA Investment Management LLC. lifted its position in Cousins Properties by 6.0% during the 2nd quarter.
+CORDA Investment Management LLC. now owns 334,474 shares of the real estate investment trust’s stock worth $12,301,000 after acquiring an additional 18,817 shares during the period.
+Virtus ETF Advisers LLC lifted its holdings in shares of Cousins Properties by 6.6% in the 2nd quarter.
+Virtus ETF Advisers LLC now owns 42,483 shares of the real estate investment trust’s stock valued at $1,563,000 after buying an additional 2,628 shares during the period.
+Finally, Alliancebernstein L.P. increased its stake in Cousins Properties by 1.1% in the 2nd quarter.
+Alliancebernstein L.P. now owns 4,421,807 shares of the real estate investment trust’s stock valued at $162,634,000 after purchasing an additional 45,996 shares in the last quarter.
+94.54% of the stock is owned by hedge funds and other institutional investors.

-Separately, Barclays began coverage on Cousins Properties in a report on Wednesday, September 1st.
-They issued an “overweight” rating and a $48.00 price objective on the stock.
+Separately, Barclays initiated coverage on Cousins Properties in a research note on Wednesday, September 1st.
+They issued an “overweight” rating and a $48.00 price objective for the company.

-Cousins Properties (NYSE:CUZ) last released its quarterly earnings data on Thursday, July 29th.
-The real estate investment trust reported $0.19 EPS for the quarter, missing analysts’ consensus estimates of $0.20 by ($0.01).
-Cousins Properties had a net margin of 12.99% and a return on equity of 2.15%.
-As a group, analysts predict that Cousins Properties Incorporated will post 2.77 earnings per share for the current fiscal year.
+Cousins Properties (NYSE:CUZ) last issued its quarterly earnings data on Thursday, July 29th.
+The real estate investment trust reported $0.19 EPS for the quarter, missing the Zacks’ consensus estimate of $0.20 by ($0.01).
+Cousins Properties had a return on equity of 2.15% and a net margin of 12.99%.
+On average, research analysts anticipate that Cousins Properties Incorporated will post 2.77 earnings per share for the current year.

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, October 15th.
-Stockholders of record on Tuesday, October 5th were issued a $0.31 dividend.
-The ex-dividend date of this dividend was Monday, October 4th.
+The firm also recently announced a quarterly dividend, which was paid on Friday, October 15th.
+Stockholders of record on Tuesday, October 5th were given a dividend of $0.31 per share.
 This represents a $1.24 dividend on an annualized basis and a dividend yield of 3.05%.
-Cousins Properties’s payout ratio is currently 44.60%.
+The ex-dividend date was Monday, October 4th.
+Cousins Properties’s payout ratio is 44.60%.

 Cousins Properties, Inc engages in the development, acquisition, leasing and management of real estate assets.
 It invests in urban office towers located in Sunbelt markets.
 The firm operates through the following geographical segments: Atlanta, Charlotte, Austin, Phoenix, Tampa, Orlando and Houston.
 The company was founded by Thomas G.